 Subsequent review options after internal review and the Information Commissioner review are also available.
 The complete process for seeking a review on access is provided in the decision letter sent to you at the completion of your request.

 Information Publication Scheme

-From 1 May 2011, Defence Housing Australia is required to provide public access to documents released in accordance with the FOI Act.
+In addition, DHA is required to provide public access to documents released in accordance with the FOI Act.